 By today’s content marketing best practices, quality content is more important than sheer quantity.
 Producing quality content helps position you as a knowledgeable and trustworthy industry thought leader.
 People also spend more time reading quality content, which helps with your overall search engine optimization (SEO).
 With this in mind, don’t stress about becoming a content machine.

-Your content goal should keep you accountable to regularly producing content, without being so aggressive that it leads to stress, low quality content and perpetually missed deadlines.
+Your content goal should keep you accountable for regularly producing content without being so aggressive that it leads to stress, low-quality content, and perpetually missed deadlines.

 Find a Good Freelancer & Stick with Them

 If you don’t have an in-house marketing team or someone who can dedicate time to producing content, find a freelance content marketer who can help you achieve your goals.
 A freelancer is less expensive than an in-house hire, but when you find the right person, they can become an indispensable part of your team.

 To get the most out of a freelance engagement without a lot of extra time or frustration, work with a reputable content community platform and remember these 4 Secrets to Getting Knock-Out Content from Freelancers.
 Once you find the right person, you’ll find it’s easy to fall into a rhythm for publishing fresh content without much extra time or effort.